lyokha/nginx-custom-counters-module/README.md

 ```

 The upper line declares a histogram with *12* bins.
 The histogram must be bound
-to a variable to read the number of a bin to increment from.
+to a variable to read the number of the bin to increment from.
 In this example,
 it's expected that variable `$bound_var` will return numbers in range *0 &ndash;
 11* according to the number of the histogram bins.
 If it returns some unexpected
 value then variable `$hst_name_err` (which is declared implicitly) will be